Skip to main content

 Yes, Sachsenhausen is a strong area to stay in Frankfurt for travelers who want apple wine taverns, local atmosphere, museums, and easy access to the river and old town.

-Where should families stay in Frankfurt?
+Where should couples stay in Frankfurt?

 What is the best area in Frankfurt for luxury hotels?